 Now, if you’re new to voice-overs and you’re reading this blog, you might be wondering why I am talking about learning French or a musical instrument.
 You’re trying to break into the business thinking you stand a good chance of making it.
-People have told you that you have a great voice, and why wouldn’t McDonalds hire you to sell fries?
+People have told you that you have a great voice, and why wouldn’t McDonalds hire you for one of their commercials?
 You’re auditioning left and right, but so far there’ve been no takers.
 What does that tell you?

 First of all, if making money as a voice-over would be easy, anybody would do it, and the rates would be even lower.
 Something that comes easy, isn’t worth much.
 Secondly, do you even know if you’re good at this?
 Let me rephrase that: Is what you have to offer ultra competitive in a market that is pretty much saturated?
 How do you know?
 Are you able to recognize your limitations?

 A few days ago I listened to some of the auditions I recorded in 2010.
 At that time I honestly thought I sounded pretty great, and I didn’t understand why clients wouldn’t hire me.
 Knowing what I know now, there is no way I would have hired myself back then.